 Additional Details shown

-- AR Quiz Availability and Book Availability are displayed if (1) your school used Accelerated Reader Bookguide to enable this feature and (2) you are using a keycode.
+- AR Book Availability is displayed if (1) your school used Accelerated Reader Bookguide to enable this feature and (2) you are using a keycode.

 - The location of the book and the number of available copies are shown.
 Example: Mrs. Doe's Classroom / 3.